Clover Farm Share Program (CSAs)

 What time can I pick up my shares?

 Delivery times will vary slightly for each farm.
 Most farms are picking food that morning and driving it in.
-Shares will arrive between 2pm and 3pm, and will be available all the way up until Clover closes for the night (6pm-midnight depending on the location and day).
+Shares will usually arrive around 3pm and will be available all the way up until Clover closes for the night (6pm-midnight depending on the location and day).
 After the first week, you’ll begin to get a good idea about when you can expect your share to arrive.

 I can’t decide which CSA to sign up for, can I sign up for 2 or 3?